 5. Digital Product Management

-Another skill that is not unique to software development but one that is particularly valuable nonetheless digital Product Management.
+Another skill that is not unique to software development but one that is particularly valuable nonetheless is Digital Product Management.
 Software services in particular need to have a lifecycle management plan put in place.
 The continued growth of Software as a Service will make Product Management ever more integral to the tech sector.

 6. Digital Marketing